Meet the Board

 Mick has a master’s degree in Urban Regeneration and is a Fellow of the Institute of Economic Development.
 He is also an Incorporated Engineer, a Member of the Institution of Civil Engineers, a Member of the Chartered Management Institute, and has a Diploma in Management Studies.

-Mick is married with three young adult children, tries to play golf and enjoys live music, cars and travel.
+Mick is married with three adult children, tries to play golf and enjoys live music, cars and travel.